-Sequential File Organization –
+Sequential File Organization

-Pros and Cons of Sequential File Organization –
+Advantages of Sequential File Organization

 - Simple design.

-- Files can be easily stored in magnetic tapes i.e cheaper storage mechanism.
+- Files can be easily stored in magnetic tapes i.e. cheaper storage mechanism.

 - Time wastage as we cannot jump on a particular record that is required, but we have to move in a sequential manner which takes our time.

-Heap File Organization –
+Heap File Organization

 Heap File Organization works with data blocks.
-In this method records are inserted at the end of the file, into the data blocks.
+In this method, records are inserted at the end of the file, into the data blocks.
 No Sorting or Ordering is required in this method.
 If a data block is full, the new record is stored in some other block, Here the other data block need not be the very next data block, but it can be any block in the memory.
 It is the responsibility of DBMS to store and manage the new records.

-If we want to search, delete or update data in heap file Organization the we will traverse the data from the beginning of the file till we get the requested record.
-Thus if the database is very huge, searching, deleting or updating the record will take a lot of time.
+If we want to search, delete or update data in the heap file Organization we will traverse the data from the beginning of the file till we get the requested record.
+Thus if the database is very huge, searching, deleting, or updating the record will take a lot of time.

-Pros and Cons of Heap File Organization –
+Advantages of Heap File Organization

-- When there is a huge number of data needs to be loaded into the database at a time, then this method of file Organization is best suited.
+- When there is a huge number of data that needs to be loaded into the database at a time, then this method of file Organization is best suited.

-- Problem of unused memory blocks.
+- The problem of unused memory blocks.